mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 | -Infinity    | t     | -Infinity  | |   |     | '-Infinity' |
 | Infinity     | t     | Infinity   | |   |     | 'Infinity'  |

-Blank cells are conditions where an exception is thrown.

-#### 4.1.4.1 hi\_score Cast method examples
+#### 4.1.4.1 hi\_score cast method examples
+The `cast` methods are very strict, and only convert the most unambigous values.
+Blank cells are conditions where the failure value (`undefined` by default) will be returned.
+No exceptions are thrown by these methods.

 | Value        | Bool  | Fn   | Num  | Ary   | Obj  | Str     |
 | :---         | :---  | :--- | :--- | :---  | :--- | :---    |